jaehochang92/jaehochang.netlify/content/publication/suff/index.md

 ---
-title: "Sufficient conditions for the oracle property in penalized linear regression"
+title: "Sufficient conditions for the oracle property in penalized linear regression (written in Korean)"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here